-Family: Family means either of the following:
+Family: Family means any of the following:

 - (a) A domestic family which is one (1) or more persons living together and related by the bonds of blood, marriage or adoption, together with caretaker of the principal occupants and not more than one (1) additional unrelated person, with all of such individuals being domiciled together as a single, domestic housekeeping unit in a dwelling, or - (b) The functional equivalent of the domestic family which is persons living together in a dwelling unit whose relationship is of a permanent and distinct character with a demonstrable and recognizable bond which render the persons a cohesive unit.
-All persons must be cooking and otherwise operating as a single housekeeping unit. - (c) This definition shall not include any society, club, fraternity, sorority, association, lodge, coterie, organization or group where the common living arrangement and/ or the basis for the establishment of the functional equivalency of the domestic family is likely or contemplated to exist for a limited or temporary duration. - (d) There shall be a rebuttable presumption enforceable by the Building Official/ Community Development Director in the first instance that the number of persons who may reside as a functional equivalent family shall be limited to six (6).
-Such presumption may be rebutted by application for a special land use based upon the applicable standards in this Ordinance.
+All persons must be otherwise operating as a single housekeeping unit. - (c) This definition shall not include any society, club, fraternity, sorority, association, lodge, coterie, organization or group where the common living arrangement and/ or the basis for the establishment of the functional equivalency of the domestic family is likely or contemplated to exist for a limited or temporary duration.

-Family Day-Care Home: See "Child care organization" or "Adult foster care facility."Family Foster Care Home: See "Adult foster care facility or "Child care organization."
+Family Day-Care Home: See "Child care organization" or "Adult foster care facility."

+Family Foster Care Home: See "Adult foster care facility or "Child care organization."